jscodefix/scrum-time/README.md

 $ rspec spec/

+## My Solution
+My solution involved creating two classes: Day and Block.
+A Day contains a sorted array of Blocks that are created from the user events.
+To solve the availability for each Day, the Blocks are merged, where possible.
+Then, the gaps between the Blocks are presented as the availability solution.

+There are edge cases for the work day start and end hours.
+Those working hours are configurable and configured as: 13:00 to 21:00 UTC (which is 09:00 to 17:00 ET).

+Refer to the `./doc/diagram-class-scrum-time.jpg` image file for a simple class diagram and a view of possible Block relationships within a Day.

 ## My Guiding Principles
 - solve the problem according to the rules (specified below, see Background section)
 - use a minimalist approach by not adding extra functionality, but ...